bewest/node-multienv/replit.md

 # Nightscout Multi-Tenant Kubernetes Platform

 ## Overview
 This project delivers a production-grade, multi-tenant Nightscout platform orchestrated on Kubernetes.
-It utilizes Metacontroller for tenant deployment, integrating MongoDB, Change Data Capture (CDC) via Strimzi Kafka, and automated backup solutions.
-The platform is designed for scalability and isolation, with all tenants residing in a dedicated `hosted-tenants` namespace.
-Key capabilities include declarative resource management, automated database migration, and a robust system for serving Nightscout traffic across various tenant configurations.
-The architecture has evolved through multiple generations, culminating in a fully declarative, Kubernetes-native system capable of hosting an unlimited number of tenants.
+It utilizes Custom Resource Definitions (CRDs) and Metacontroller to provide a declarative, Kubernetes-native API for seamless tenant provisioning and management.
+The platform integrates MongoDB, Change Data Capture (CDC) via Strimzi Kafka, and automated backup solutions.
+Designed for scalability and isolation, all tenants reside in a dedicated `hosted-tenants` namespace.
+Key capabilities include declarative resource management, automated database migration, and robust status reporting through CRD status subresources.
+The system supports serving Nightscout traffic across various tenant configurations and is built to host an unlimited number of tenants.

 ## User Preferences
 - Prefer Node.js/JavaScript for webhook implementation